 What are actionable and measurable expectations your group or leadership has for members who receive travel support?
 Are there follow-up reporting requirements for members who attend ICANN Public Meetings and/or receive Community Regional Outreach Program (CROP) funding?

 GNSO Councillors in receipt of travel funding from their respective groups are expected to participate fully in all Council activities and to liaise with their groups.
+There are no formal reporting requirements.

+Recipients of the PDP WG pilot are expected to be actively involved in their respective PDP WG meetings and lead some of these efforts.

 Instead of reimbursement for travel-related expenses, would your members prefer to receive a stipend or per diem from the ICANN organization?